Last Updated on December 26, 2022 by admin

-The ultimate place to spend Halloween is Salem, Massachusetts.
+The ultimate place to spend Halloween is in Salem, Massachusetts.
 The town celebrates Halloween during the entire month of October during their annual Haunted Happenings festival.
-I lived in Connecticut for several years, and I got the chance to visit Salem during Haunted Happenings.
-I’m convinced no place does Halloween better than Salem!
+I lived in New England for several years, and I got the chance to visit Salem during Haunted Happenings.
+I’m convinced Salem is the best place to celebrate Halloween!
 The entire town is filled with spooky historical sites, costume parties, and Halloween celebrations.
-In this post, we’ll share everything you need to know to spend Halloween in Salem!
+In this post, I’ll share 29 things to do in Salem for Halloween!

-Salem is a small New England town located in the state of Massachusetts.
-The town is known for the 1692 Salem Witch Trials.
+Salem is known for the 1692 Witch Trials.
 During the Salem Witch Trials, more than 200 people were accused of witchcraft.
 The hysteria led to the deaths of at least 19 people at Gallows Hill.
-The tragedy has taught future generations that fear and hysteria can lead to scapegoating of innocent people.
-If you haven’t read the famous play script The Crucible, we highly recommend that you read it ahead of your trip.
+The tragedy taught future generations that fear and hysteria can lead to scapegoating of innocent people.
+If you haven’t read the famous play script The Crucible, I highly recommend that you read it ahead of your trip.
 It’s a dramatic re-telling of the Salem witch trials.
-You can purchase it here.

 Today, people visit Salem to experience mysticism, magic, hauntings, and witchcraft.
 Salem is worth visiting year-round, and you’ll find all sorts of spooky events any time you visit.
-However, Halloween is truly the best time to visit Salem in its glory!
+However, Halloween is truly the best time to visit Salem in all its glory!
 It’s one of the best ways to enjoy fall in New England.
-(We wrote a full article about how to best enjoy fall in New England, you can read it by clicking here.)

 One of the best ways to explore the city is to book a night tour of Salem.
 Your guide will show you important sites from the Salem Witch Trials, as well as other spooky sites.

 Haunted Happenings is a month-long festival held in Salem each year.
-You can view the event calendar here.
-As Halloween approaches, more and more events will be added to the calendar.
+There are specific events throughout the month, so be sure to check out the event calendar.
 At the time of this writing, the calendar contains activities such as broom decorating and a magic potion party for children.
-Each year there are annual events scheduled such as the Grand Parade, Haunted Biz Baz Street Fair, and haunted houses.
+Each year there are annual events scheduled such as the Grand Parade, Haunted Biz Baz Street Fair, and numerous haunted houses.

-The festival has been operating since 1982.
+The Haunted Happenings festival has been operating since 1982.
 Haunted Happenings runs from October 1st through October 31st.
-You can find answers to frequently asked questions here, and you can also find the link to the Salem app here.
+Be sure to also get the link to the Salem app for Haunted Happenings events.
+(You can also use the form to request a hard copy.)

 1. Salem Witch Museum

 Salem is known for the witch trials of 1692, so it makes sense that one of your first stops should be the Salem Witch Museum.
 It’ll give you the necessary background information to appreciate many of the town’s historic sites from that era.
-If you’re planning to visit Salem during October, we highly recommend that you purchase your tickets online.
+You must buy tickets online.
+Tickets can only be purchased on the planned day of the visit.
 Give yourself up to 1 hour and 15 minutes to explore the museum.
 (At the time of this writing, tickets may be purchased for same-day only.
-The cost for an adult general admission ticket is $15.)
+The cost for an adult general admission ticket is $17.50.)

 2. History & Hauntings of Salem Walking Tour